ceph/ceph-container/examples/kubernetes/gke/README.md

 ### Override default settings

-These will be picked up by `sigil` when generating the Kubernetes secrets in the next section.
+These will be picked up by `jinja2` or `sigil` when generating the Kubernetes secrets in the next section.

 #### Override the default network settings